top of page

 • 3 min read

-Malaysia, 60, When Charmaine Tan was first referred to ECCT medical team, her condition was deeply concerning and medically complex.
-She had been living with metastatic Metastatic Colon Cancer for over two years, and by the time we were consulted, the disease had progressed extensively.
-Imaging showed that nearly 80% of her liver was involved with metastatic lesions, with multiple nodules also present in both lungs.
-She was visibly jaundiced, experiencing respiratory discomfort, and physically weakened after undergoing extensive prior treatment, including surgery, repeated cycles of chemotherapy, and radiotherapy.
-Despite these interventions, the disease continued to progress and her overall condition had become increasingly fragile.
+Charmaine Tan, a 60-year-old woman from Malaysia, faced a daunting battle with metastatic colon cancer.
+When she was first referred to the ECCT medical team, her condition was alarming and complex.
+She had been living with this aggressive cancer for over two years.
+By the time she sought help, the disease had spread significantly.
+Imaging revealed that nearly 80% of her liver was affected by metastatic lesions, with multiple nodules present in both lungs.
+Charmaine was visibly jaundiced, struggled with respiratory discomfort, and was physically weakened after undergoing extensive treatments, including surgery, chemotherapy, and radiotherapy.
+Despite these efforts, her condition continued to deteriorate.

-At baseline, her laboratory findings of Metastatic Colon Cancer reflected the severity of her disease.
-Her tumor markers were markedly elevated, with a CEA level of 1955.4 and CA 19-9 of 773.
-These values are typically associated with very high tumor burden and active metastatic progression.
-Her bilirubin levels were also significantly raised, indicating severe liver impairment.
-Clinically, she presented with fatigue, poor appetite and general weakness, and her tolerance for further conventional systemic therapy had become limited.
-At that stage, her oncology management focused mainly on stabilization and supportive care rather than further escalation of treatment.
+At the outset, Charmaine's laboratory findings reflected the severity of her metastatic colon cancer.
+Her tumor markers were alarmingly high, with a CEA level of 1955.4 and CA 19-9 of 773.
+These elevated values indicated a significant tumor burden and active metastatic progression.
+Additionally, her bilirubin levels were notably raised, signaling severe liver impairment.
+Clinically, she exhibited fatigue, poor appetite, and general weakness.
+Her capacity for further conventional systemic therapy had become limited.
+At this stage, her oncology management focused primarily on stabilization and supportive care rather than aggressive treatment escalation.

-On October 14, 2025, under careful clinical supervision and alongside her ongoing oncology care, Charmaine began integrating ECCT into her treatment plan for Metastatic Colon Cancer.
-The intention was not to replace conventional therapy, but to provide additional biological support at a time when options were narrowing and her systemic resilience was compromised.
+On October 14, 2025, under careful clinical supervision and in conjunction with her ongoing oncology care, Charmaine began integrating ECCT into her treatment plan for metastatic colon cancer.
+The goal was not to replace conventional therapy but to provide additional biological support at a time when options were dwindling and her systemic resilience was compromised.

-Comparison of CT scans between September 17, 2025 and January 8, 2026 shows real improvement, not merely stability.
+In the weeks that followed, follow-up assessments began to show significant changes.
+Comparison of CT scans between September 17, 2025, and January 8, 2026, demonstrated real improvement, not merely stability.

 Liver Findings